paijp/qemu-user-static-execmyself/README.md

 - You can now use 'qemu-user-static-execmyself ./test.sh' style.

-# debootstrap-nomount.patch
+## debootstrap-nomount.patch

+- In `debootstrap --second-stage` debootstrap try to mount /proc and other.
-- If use a Docker container, you don't have to mount /proc and other.
+- But if you 99use a Docker container, you don't have to mount /proc and other.
 - debootstrap-nomount.patch removes a mount/unmount command from `function' file.